mcelentano/mcelentano.github.io/_pages/research.md

 S. Paik, M. Celentano, A. Green, R. Tibshirani.
 Maximum Mean Discrepancy Meets Neural Networks: The Radon-Kolmogorov-Smirnov Test.
 Preprint, 2023+. [arxiv](https://arxiv.org/abs/2309.02422)

 M. Celentano.
-Sudakov-Fernique post-AMP, and a new proof of the local convexity of the TAP free energy. **Major revision at Annals of Probability**, 2022+. [arxiv](https://arxiv.org/abs/2208.09550)
+Sudakov-Fernique post-AMP, and a new proof of the local convexity of the TAP free energy. **Minor revision at Annals of Probability**, 2022+. [arxiv](https://arxiv.org/abs/2208.09550)

 M. Celentano, C. Cheng, A. Montanari.
 The high-dimensional asymptotics of first order methods with random data. **Major revision at Annals of Applied Probability**, 2021+. [arxiv](https://arxiv.org/abs/2112.07572)